Quddús: Battle of Fort Tabarsi

 From October 10, 1848 to May 10, 1849, the first major military confrontation took place between the Bábís and the local military, instigated by the Islamic clergy.
 A group of over 200 Bábís were initially attacked by mobs in Bárfurúsh, and fled to the nearby shrine of Shaykh Tabarsi, where they built a defensive fort and received escalating attacks, initially local raids, but later organized imperial regiments.
-Although the initial clash involved Mullá Husayn, Quddús became the commander of the Bábís upon his arrival at the fort.
+Although the initial clash involved Mullá Husayn, Quddús became the commander of the Bábís upon his arrival at the fort on October 20, 1848.

-Over the months that followed, Baháʼí historians describe a number of miraculous events in which a small band of untrained soldiers bore the full brunt of government regiments several times their size, always coming out victorious (see God Passes By, chapter III; and The Dawn-Breakers, chapter XIX).
-During the last month of the siege the Bábís went without food or water, and survived by consuming shoe leather and ground bones.
+Over the months that followed, Baháʼí sources assert that a number of miraculous events occurred in which a small band of untrained soldiers bore the full brunt of government regiments several times their size, always coming out victorious (see God Passes By, chapter III; and The Dawn-Breakers, chapter XIX).
+During the last month of the siege, the Bábís went without food or water, and survived by consuming shoe leather and ground bones.
 The battle became an embarrassment to the Persian authorities, and it was ended by the Prince Mihdí-Qulí Mírzá, who sent Quddús a copy of the Qurʼan.
 On the opening Surah he wrote: